Kathleen Clarke: Early life

-In 1901 she ceased her business in the city as she had decided to emigrate to the United States to join Tom who had been there since 1900, having secured work through his Fenian contacts.
-They married on 16 July 1901 in New York City and lived in both the Bronx and Brooklyn areas of the city.
+In 1901 she ceased her business in the city, for she had decided to emigrate to the United States to join Tom who had been there since 1900, having secured work through his Fenian contacts.
+They married on 16 July 1901 in New York City, and lived in both the Bronx and Brooklyn areas of the city.
 They had three children together.
 Through his contacts in the Clan na Gael and the Irish Republican Brotherhood (IRB), Tom Clarke continued to be involved in nationalist activity.
-Kathleen joined the Gaelic League while in the US and they returned to Ireland in November 1907.
-They opened a tobaconnist shop, initially at 55 Amiens Street, and later a second at 75a Great Britain (now Parnell) Street, which they ran together.
+Kathleen joined the Gaelic League while in the US; they returned to Ireland in November 1907.
+They opened a tobacconist shop, initially at 55 Amiens Street, and later a second at 75a Great Britain (now Parnell) Street, which they ran together.

 Cumann na mBan

 In 1914 she became a founding member of Cumann na mBan.
-Her husband forbade her to take an active part in the 1916 Easter Rising as she had orders regardless of how the events would unfold.
-As Tom Clarke was the first signatory of the Proclamation of the Irish Republic he was chosen to be executed for his part in the Easter Rising.
-Her younger brother, Ned Daly, was also executed for taking part in the rising.
+Her husband forbade her to take an active part in the 1916 Easter Rising, for she had orders regardless of how the events would unfold.
+As Tom Clarke was the first signatory of the Proclamation of the Irish Republic, he was chosen to be executed for his part in the Easter Rising.
+Kathleen's younger brother, Ned Daly, was also executed for taking part in the Rising.
 She visited both of them before they were executed.
 Kathleen was pregnant at the time but subsequently lost the baby.
-She was committed to a long term struggle for Irish independence: "Other risings left only despair, and efforts towards freedom left to the next generation.
+She was committed to a long-term struggle for Irish independence: "Other risings left only despair, and efforts towards freedom left to the next generation.
 I would make every effort to keep the ball rolling, and in some way continue the fight for freedom, and not let it end with the Rising."
-After the Rising Michael Collins established contact with her while in prison in his attempts to re-build the IRB network.
-She also set up the Irish National Aid Fund to aid those who had family members killed or imprisoned as a result of the Easter Rising closely aided by Sorcha MacMahon.
+After the Rising, Michael Collins established contact with her while in prison in his attempts to re-build the IRB network.
+She also set up the Irish National Aid Fund to aid those who had family members killed or imprisoned as a result of the Easter Rising, closely aided by Sorcha MacMahon.